RealDragonSpike/RealDragonSpike/README.md

    <summary><ins>|ᴍʏsᴇʟғ|:</ins></summary>

 <div align="center">
- <p>Hi and Hello, my name is Spike, and I'm 23 years old; my birthday is on the 9th of November.</p>
+ <p>Hi and Hello! my name is Spike, and I'm 23 years old, my birthday is on the 9th of November!.</p>
- <p>Nicknames I usually like: Spike, Spine and Spire.</p>
+ <p>Nicknames I usually like: Spike, Spine and Spire!.</p>
- <p>⚠️Nicknames I usually hate: Spit, Spite, Spije, and Spile.
+ <p>⚠️Nicknames I usually hate: Spit, Spite, Spije, and Spile....
  <p>Might disconnect whenever im afk or semi-afk.</p>
- <p>I only speak English and Filipino—sometimes a little.</p>
+ <p>I only speak English and Filipino—sometimes a little.:^</p>
  <p>Nonshippers, Darkshippers, and Proshippers: ⚠️DO NOT SHIP SPIKE WITH CANONS AND FANONS⚠️.</p>
- <p>I avoid blocking either toxicity or harassment.</p>
+ <p>I avoid blocking either toxicity or harassment...</p>
- <p>Was born in the Philippines?..</p>
+ <p>Was born in the Philippines!</p>
- <p>I usually like shipping Rarity and Spike, but in-game, I usually don't.</p>
+ <p>I usually like shipping Rarity and Spike, but in-game, I usually don't..</p>
- <p>Twilight is my friend; I always support her, and I always have her back.</p>
+ <p>Twilight is my friend; I always support her, and I always have her back!</p>
- <p>I will block you if you start harassing my friends or followers.</p>
+ <p>I will block you if you start harassing my friends or random people...</p>
- <p>I do not like seeing weird, sus, or freaky skins sitting or cuddling with me when I'm AFK or semi-AFK.</p>
+ <p>I do not like seeing weird, sus, or freaky skins sitting or cuddling with me when I'm AFK or semi-AFK...</p>
- <p>Sleeping, watching, sketching, eating, listening to music, playing, and reading are all frequently AFK or semi-AFK.</p>
+ <p>Sleeping, watching, sketching, eating, listening to music, playing, and reading are all frequently AFK or semi-AFK!.</p>
  <p>I'm a happy or cheerful dragon who occasionally enjoys whispering or speaking clearly—well, sometimes.</p>
  <p>Tactically I'm canon.
-Like other canon cartoons (NOT FANON), I'm obsessed with Spike, Zym, Riyu, and other dragon shows or movies.</p>
+Like other canon cartoons (NOT FANON), I'm obsessed with Spike, Zym, Riyu, and other dragon shows or movies.^^</p>
  </div>
 </details>
 <br>